StephenHalligan/MobProgNativeProject-ChefSwipe/README.md

 This app is built similarly to apps like "Tinder"; in this case, if the user likes the idea recipe, they may "swipe right" to view the full recipe.
 They may also "swipe left" to skip the recipe and move onto the next!

 The application implements firebase to authenticate users in the registration and login pages, and once the user has been authenticated they are automatically logged in on app startup.
+The app uses a realtime database and firebase authentication to allow users to log in/register.
+Screenshots of the authentication page can be found [here](https://imgur.com/a/9EQyYwQ)

 The navigation bar can be used to switch between the pages; allowing the user to view recipe cards, edit profile settings like email or password, or logout of the app.